-General Government \$ 2,168
+General Government \$ 2,415

-Recreation and Culture 6,187
+Recreation and Culture 5,942

 Roads and Infrastructure 14,975

-Total \$ 23,330
+Total \$ 23,332

-The City assisted in acquiring a fire truck during the fiscal year for the Wolfe County Fire Department for \$135,529.
+In the prior year, the City assisted in acquiring a fire truck during the fiscal year for the Wolfe County Fire Department for \$135,529.
 The title is in the Wolfe County Fire Department's name and not included as a fixed asset on the City's depreciation schedule.